Seizure of the Black Hills: First encounters

+The Arikara arrived by AD 1500, followed by the Cheyenne, Crow, Kiowa and Arapaho.
+The Lakota (also known as Sioux) arrived from Minnesota in the 18th century and drove out the other tribes, who moved west.
+They claimed the land, which they called Ȟe Sápa (Black Mountains).
+The mountains commonly became known as the Black Hills.

-From unrecorded history to first recorded history, the Lakota Sioux camped in the winter in the Black Hills, following the bison migration from Canada to Mexico.
-They did not come across a United States governmental spokesperson until the Lewis and Clark Expedition in 1804 near the Missouri River.
+The Lakota did not come across a United States governmental spokesperson until the Lewis and Clark Expedition in 1804 near the Missouri River.
 The two men refrained from entering the Black Hills because they lacked governmental jurisdiction and feared the deadly consequences of entering sacred land.
 Moreover, the Teton Sioux first embraced Lewis and Clark with gifts and food and in return, Lewis and Clark notified the Indians that the United States controlled much of the Sioux lands under the newly obtained Louisiana Territory by distributing medals to symbolize peace and American citizenship.

 The Lewis and Clark expedition led to the formation of the Missouri and American fur companies in 1808.
 As a result, the United States regulated trade outside of the Black Hills.
 To maintain peace, the United States government offered the Sioux full protection from harm and of property as well as gave the Sioux permission to hand over intruders to the United States government for further punishment.
 The sacredness of the Black Hills kept intruders out until Jedediah Smith's expedition of 15 traders into the Black Hills in 1823.